JVHallam/kata_design_patterns/builders/kata_1_constructors.md

 ---

 # Models
-## Creating a base model
-* Create the "User" Model
-    * Create a new directory - models
-    * Create "User" model
-        * string - Name;
-        * int  - Age;

-* Create a printer function:
-    * Create "Utility" Directory
-    * Create static Printer class
-    * Create static Print(User) method
-        * Echo: User - <name>, Age - <Age>

-* Use it in the program
-    * Create a user, jake, 26
-    * Print it

-## Create an embedded model
+## Common Step : Create the initial "User" model

-* Create and embed the new model:
+## Common Step : Create the embedded Address model:
-    * Create a new model - Address
-        * string ZipCode
-        * int House number

-    * Extend the User Class:
-        * member: Address Address;

-* Extend the print function:
-    * Extend the print function to print the address
-        * ZipCode : <ZipCode> - HouseNumber : <HouseNumber>

-* Use it in main:
-    * Add a the address to the user
-        * ZipCode : BS23
-        * HouseNumber : 1

-    * Print the user and it's address

 ## Constructors - Replace the initialisation
-* User Constructor:
-    * Add a constructor to the user
+* Add a constructor to User:
+    * Add a constructor
     * Have it take the args:
         * name
         * age
         * house number
         * zipCode

-    * Have it setup it's address
+    * Initialise the address here

 * Updating Main:
-    * Use the constructor
+    * Use the constructor, instead of an initialiser

     * Print the result